13 min read

-Nisum is a global consulting firm headquartered in Southern California Founded in 2000 with the customer-centric motto, Building Success Together®, we’ve grown to over 900 consultants across the United States, India, and Chile Our philosophy and deep technical expertise result in integrated solutions that deliver real and measurable growth
+Nisum is a digital commerce firm headquartered in Southern California Founded in 2000 with the customer-centric motto, Building Success Together®, we’ve grown to over 1,400 consultants across the United States, Chile, India, and Pakistan.
+Our philosophy and deep technical expertise result in integrated solutions that deliver real and measurable growth

 Whether you’re a hot startup or a major global brand, our approach is the same: